inxcart/vagrant/Readme.md

 ### Server specs

-By default the script configures a VirtualBox VM with 1 vCPU and 1GB ram.
+By default the script configures a VirtualBox VM with 2 vCPUs and 2GB RAM.
 You can change these values in the `Vagrantfile`.

 ### Hostname